cybermoore/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I constructed a small-scale honeynet on Azure, integrating log sources from diverse origins into a Log Analytics workspace.
+Microsoft Sentinel utilized this data to generate attack visualizations, initiate alerts, and document incidents.
+Initially, I evaluated security metrics within the vulnerable environment for a 24-hour period.
+Subsequently, I implemented security measures to fortify the environment, followed by another 24-hour metric assessment.
+The recorded metrics include:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)